Home » How Well Can Parrots See? (Vision Range)

 Consider their ultra-rapid vision to understand how smoothly a parrot can see movement.
 You need a video with a frame rate of 30 frames per second.

 You may notice a parrot’s pupils dilating, known as eye pinning or flashing.
-It’s a form of non-verbal communication commonly seen in African grey parrots, cockatiels, and macaws.
+It’s a form of non-verbal communication commonly observed in African grays, cockatiels, and macaws.

 For the most part, eye pinning occurs when parrots are: